shadowboxingskills/ppchain/README.rst

 🚀 What can this help with?
 --------

-PP Chain aims to ease the pains of building a model and running Bayesian inference.
+*ppchain* aims to ease the pains of building a model and running Bayesian inference.

-Following the 3 main steps of the Bayesian data analysis process, as defined in [1]_, as a reference, PP Chain assists you in:
+Following the 3 main steps of the Bayesian data analysis process, as defined in [1]_, PP Chain assists you in:

 1. Setting up a full probability model—a joint probability distribution for all observable and unobservable quantities in a problem.
 PP chain searches for domain knowledge about your underlying problem and helps building a model that is consistent with both this background knowledge and the collected data.